jacomyma/mapping-controversies/_pages/tuto-1-2.md

 	![Data table](../assets/images/1-2/data-table.png)
 ](../assets/images/1-2/data-table.png)

-# Visualize the data as a timeline of revisions
+# Visualize a timeline of revisions

 Simple things first.
 The idea is to look at the revision history of these pages, like we have done previously.
 When were they *edited* the most?
 It may look like this: